ShoshBeer/talking-circles/public/to-do.md

 ## Bug Reports

- - Accordion tabs stay open when word is changed
  - Word "huge" has related word "vast." must know why punctuation and strip if not a fluke
  - Not enough related words because some related words aren't in the main dictionary
    - Can solve by grabbing definitions from an earlier dictionary if they aren't in the smooth one